 Where does my donation go?

 The funds raised through this appeal will be used to provide immediate and longer-term humanitarian assistance to communities affected by crises in the Pacific.
-If any funds remain after a crisis, or if there are changes in circumstances beyond our control which limit our ability to use the funds, they are kept in the Pacific Emergency Appeal so that we can respond to ongoing needs and future crises in the region.
+If any funds are leftover, or if there are changes in circumstances beyond our control which limit our ability to use the funds, they are kept in the Pacific Regional Appeal so that we can respond to ongoing development needs and future crises in the region.